 Three Important Types Iptable chains

-Input Chain: Input chain rule rule is used to manage the activities of incoming traffic towards server.
+Input Chain: Input chain rule is used to manage the activities of incoming traffic towards the server.

-Output Chain: Ouput chain rule is used to manage the activities of outgoing traffic from your server.
+Output Chain: Output chain rule is used to manage the activities of outgoing traffic from your server.

-As discribed above by default install iptable is availabe in all Ubuntu distribution but if it is not installed in any Linux based system and you want to install it then excute given below command.
+As described above by default install iptable is available in all Ubuntu distribution but if it is not installed in any Linux based system and you want to install it then execute given below command.

 sudo apt-get install iptables

-By default iptable is blank which allows all incoming and outgoing connection traffic without filtering them.
-In order to verify inbuilt rules of iptable we need to execute following command which displays the list of rules if added in iptables.
+By default, iptable is blank which allows all incoming and outgoing connection traffic without filtering them.
+In order to verify inbuilt rules of iptable, we need to execute the following command which displays the list of rules if added in iptables.

 sudo iptables -L -v

-here -L is used for display the chain rules of iptables and -v for complete information.
+here -L has used for display the chain rules of iptables and -v for complete information.

 Allow Incoming Traffic

-In order to allow traffic for any particular port you can use given below command here we have accept incoming on port 22 for SSH, 80 for HTTP and 443for HTTPS respectively
+In order to allow traffic for any particular port you can use given below command here we have accepted incoming on port 22 for SSH, 80 for HTTP and 443for HTTPS respectively

 So it will allow tcp connection when traffic will coming on port 22, 80 and 443.